 Providence St. Peter’s Hospital in Olympia, Washington reports of 1-2 new psychotic patients every day because of “dabbing” mariju- ana extracts.
 A standard treatment is to give an anti-psychotic medication, Risperdal, and then release the patients.
 However, if there is underlying addiction, the brain needs to be off mind-altering drugs before a mental health assessment.

-If the Affordable Health Care Act is revised, Congress should not allow insurance coverage for mental health care or addiction treatment to be cut!
+If the Affordable Health Care Act is revised, Congress should not cut insurance coverage for mental health care or addiction treatment.

 Psychiatric Practices and System Called into Question